Mango-Entertainment/mango-entertainment/README.md

 <!-- BASIC REQUIREMENTS -->

 Git, Node.js, and NPM are required to run this project locally.
-You'll also have to have accounts at Vercel, Supabase, and Clerk.
+You'll also have to have an account at Clerk.

 ### Clone the repo to your machine: